nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

   14. Show wherein the author is illogical.
   15. Show wherein the author’s analysis or account is incomplete.

 Applying the first four rules of analytical reading help you to answer the first basic question you must ask about a book, namely, **What is the book about as a whole?** Similarly, applying the four rules for interpretation (rules 5 - 8) help you to answer the second question you must ask, namely, **What is being said in detail, and how?** The last seven rules (rules 9 - 15) of reading—the maxims of intellectual etiquette and the criteria for points of criticism—help you to answer the third and fourth basic questions you must ask.
-You will recall that those questions are: **Is it true? and What of it?**
+You will recall that those questions are: **Is it true?
+And What of it?**

 You may also see how the fourth critical remark, namely, "show wherein the author's analysis or account is incomplete", ties together the three stages of analytical reading of any book.
 The last step of structural outlining is to know the problems that the author is trying to solve.
 The last step of interpretation is to know which of these problems the author solved and which he did not.
 The final step of criticism is the point about completeness.
 It touches structural outlining insofar as it considers how adequately the author has stated his problems, and interpretation insofar as it measures how satisfactorily he has solved them.